kubernetes/enhancements/keps/sig-api-machinery/2340-Consistent-reads-from-cache/README.md

 reflectors default to resourceVersion=”0” for their initial list requests.
 If the reflectors instead use a consistent read for their initial list request, they could not "going back in time" when components are restarted and this issue would be solved.
-"Going back in time" can curently happen if the initial list request is served from a stale watch cache with data much older than the reflector has previously observed or if the api-server or etcd are partitioned.
+"Going back in time" can currently happen if the initial list request is served from a stale watch cache with data much older than the reflector has previously observed or if the api-server or etcd are partitioned.